Vikrant

 Deputy Manager

-JEE Main 2026 April 6 marks vs percentile is out for the shift 1: We have shared here the marks vs percentile for the April 6 for shift 1.
-The shift 2 marks vs percentile will be shared around 6:30 PM.
+JEE Main 2026 April 6 marks vs percentile is available for both shifts.
+We have shared here the marks vs percentile for the April 6 for shift 1 & 2.
 Candidates are advised to keep track of this page for the analysis of JEE Mains 2026 session 2.

 Check Both Shifts Expected Percentile